tomazon/golden-douay-rheims/README.md

   * Challoner footnotes
   * feels reverent classic (to me - very mush a personal preference):
     * A classic typeface (EB Garamond or Minister)
-    * Dropcaps (maybe Lombardic or Lasance Initials [^1], but EB Garamond are still great)
+    * Dropcaps (maybe Lombardic or Lasance Initials [^3], but EB Garamond are still great)
     * Printed on a tan/cream paper

-I learn a lot and keep inline with the Catholic teaching by reading the commentary a reprint of a Haydock Douay-Rheims Bible [https://loretopubs.org/].
+I learn a lot and keep inline with the Catholic teaching by reading the Haydock commentary a reprint[^4] of a Haydock Douay-Rheims Bible.
 At 8&half;x 11 inches and 5&frac23; pounds (about 22 x 28 cm and 89&frac23; kilograms)
 and with a tiny typeface.
 It's impractical to take it with me.